jholleran/calvingcamerasystems/_posts/2015-04-23-cctv-calving-camera-system.markdown

 Analog CCTV systems are very cheap.
 You can buy a complete video surveillance bundles that include multiple cameras (4 to 8), cables and DVR (with hard drive) for a couple of hundred euros.

 There are significant limitations when it comes to scalability and flexibility.
 These systems are hard-wired and difficult to add more cameras.
 Each new camera needs a separate cable to the DVR.
 For example, if a DVR box has eight video input ports, you can connect up eight cameras.
 When you need to add a ninth camera your only option is to replace the DVR box with one with a higher number of input video ports or add a second independent DVR box.
-Another downside to Analog CCTV is the cameras image quality is not as good as its being transmitted down a resolution limited pipe.
+Another downside to Analog CCTV is the camera's image quality is not as good as it's being transmitted down a resolution limited pipe.

 Before you buy any equipment make sure they are compatible with each other.
 The best way is to check the specification and the connector types so they can be plugged into together.
 Most of the Analog Cameras and Video Splitter use BNC input connectors.
 It's a good idea to check that out before you buy.